 - 12. The principles set out in the Governance Framework of the Strategic Climate Fund (SCF) apply to the FIP.
 In addition to the general SCF principles the following principles are important considerations for the FIP: - a) Climate change mitigation potential.
-FIP investments should lead to significant reductions in deforestation and forest degradation and promote policies and measures for improved sustainable forest management that lead to emissions reductions and protection, maintenance and enhancement of carbon reservoirs; - b) National ownership and national strategies.
-FIP pilot programs should be country-led and -owned, should build on, enhance and strengthen existing nationally prioritized REDD efforts, and should respect national sovereignty; - c) Inclusive processes and participation of all important stakeholders, including indigenous peoples and local communities.
-FIP-supported programs at the country level should be designed and implemented with the full and effective participation and involvement of and with respect for the rights of indigenous peoples and local communities, building on existing mechanisms for collaboration and consultation.
+FIP investments should lead to significant reductions in deforestation and forest degradation and promote policies and measures for improved sustainable forest management that lead to emissions reductions and protection, maintenance and enhancement of carbon reservoirs; - National ownership and national strategies.
+FIP pilot programs should be government-led (delete: country-led) and -owned, should build on, enhance and strengthen existing nationally prioritized REDD efforts, and should respect national sovereignty; territorial integrity and political unity within the State; - c) Inclusive processes and participation of all important stakeholders, including indigenous peoples, tribal and local communities.
+FIP-supported programs at the country level should be government-led, designed and implemented with the full and effective participation and involvement of - and with respect for the rights of - indigenous peoples, tribal, local and other relevant communities, building on existing mechanisms for collaboration and consultation.
 [Such participation requires transparency in all phases of the FIP process, from the development of FIP [programs and strategies], to their implementation and evaluation.
-All stakeholders, including indigenous peoples and local communities, must have equal, full and timely access to information, including draft documents, prior to decision-making].
-FIP-financed activities should, moreover, be based upon effective collaboration between indigenous peoples and local communities, government ministries, private sector companies and financial institutions in planning and implementing programs.
-FIP should also seek to engage other major stakeholders, such as major groups identified by Agenda 21;
+All stakeholders, including indigenous peoples, tribal and local communities, must have equal, full and timely access to information, including draft documents, prior to decision-making].
+FIP-financed activities should, moreover, be based upon effective collaboration between indigenous peoples, tribal and local communities, government ministries, private sector (delete:companies) and financial institutions in planning and implementing programs.
+FIP should also seek to engage other major stakeholders, such as major groups identified by Agenda 21; (equal to nation-state?)